curiousoffice/playbook/README.rst

 Sales
 =====

-We're designers and developers.
 We want to design and develop software.
 Before we can do that, we need clients to hire us.
 The following section details how our sales process works and answers commonly asked questions by potential clients.

 The overall process is:

-- Someone contacts us.
+- A potential client contacts us
-- We have a skype call.
+- We arrange a Skype call
 - Qualify/disqualify: are we a good fit for the client?
 - Qualify/disqualify: is the client a good fit for us?
-- Understand the client's vision.
+- Understand the client's vision
-- Agree to the outcomes we're trying to achieve.
+- Agree on the outcomes we're trying to achieve
-- Estimate iterations.
+- Estimate iterations
-- Schedule people for iterations.
+- Schedule people for iterations
-- Sign the contract.
+- Sign the contract
 - Pay a security deposit
-- We start working.
+- Start working

 Leads
 -----

-Our leads often come from referrals from clients and Google searches.
+Our leads often come to us from Google searches and client referrals.
-We track each lead on `sophia<https://panel.sophilabs.io>`_.
+Each lead is tracked on `sophia<https://panel.sophilabs.io>`_.

 A salesperson will get assigned to the card for the incoming lead but anyone in the sales team can take responsibility for that lead.
-The person responsible qualifies or disqualifies the lead, often with a quick intro email or skype call with the potential client.
+The person either responsible qualifies or disqualifies the lead, often with a quick intro email or Skype call with the potential client.
 We prefer to pair on sales calls, having at least one designer and one developer on the call.
-This enables us to get multiple opinions on how good or bad of a fit the client and project might be for us, it gives us the ability to answer both design and development questions to the best of our ability, and it allows us to train and improve our process during sales calls.
+This enables us to get multiple opinions on how good or bad of a fit the client and project might be for us.
+It also gives us the ability to answer both design and development questions to the best of our ability, and it allows us to train and improve our process during sales calls.

 Understanding Product Vision
 ----------------------------

-Our goal is to begin thinking about the client's product and working as a team to plan it even before we officially start working together.
-Some example questions to ask:
+Our goal is to begin thinking about the client's product and start working as a team to plan it even before we officially start working together.
+Some example questions to ask are:

 - What big benefit does the product provide?
 - Who currently buys this product?